angband/angband/readme.txt

 forbid the playing of the game from 8am-5pm on weekdays.
 This file is only used on multi-user machines, and only if CHECK_TIME is defined, otherwise, there are no restrictions.

-The optional file 'load.txt' may be used to restrict the "load" which the game may impose on the system.
-See 'files.c' for more details.
-A missing file provides no restrictions, and an empty file will, by default, restrict the "current load" to a maximal value of 100*FSCALE.
-This file is only used on multi-user machines, and only if CHECK_LOAD is defined, otherwise, there are no restrictions.

 These files should not be modified unless you know exactly what you are doing.